 If your windows are old, inefficient, or downright leaky… they could be causing your HVAC system to work overtime.
 There are a few things you can do:

 - Caulking the exterior of your home’s windows will be the first line of defense against drafty leaks.

 - Weather-stripping.
 This can be applied on the interior edges of your windows and will protect against cold drafts in the wintertime – cheap, easy and removable.

 - Window film.
-Most quality window films will amplify the insulation power of your glass during wintertime while deflecting the sun’s heat during summertime.
+Most quality window films will amplify the insulation power of your glass during the wintertime while deflecting the sun’s heat during the summertime.

 - Similarly, your attic may be the cause for winter drafts and summertime heat gain in your home – install an attic stairs cover box to protect yourself!